robhague/quarg/README.md

 Arguments specified with `*args` or `**kwargs` syntax are currently ignored; this may be improved in a future version.

+Quarg reserves long argument names beginning with `--quarg` for its own use; the corresponding parameter names should be avoided.

 Arguments with defaults are exposed as optional, named arguments, and the type of the command line argument is set to match that of the default value.
 In Python 3, type annotations are also used to set the